hpe-storage/scod/docs/learn/persistent_storage/index.md

 3. We can use **kubectl get** to list the `StorageClass`, `PVC` and `PV`.
 4. We can use **kubectl describe** to get details on the `StorageClass`, `PVC` or `PV`

-At this point we have validated the deployment of the HPE CSI Driver and are ready to deploy an application with persistent storage.
+At this point, we have validated the deployment of the HPE CSI Driver and are ready to deploy an application with persistent storage.

 ---